 Bringing War Back In: State Formation in Nineteenth Century Latin America

-In my dissertation I apply a multimethod approach that combines a comparative historical analysis of the nineteenth century (1810-1914) and statistical analysis of a panel of Latin America at the height of state formation (1865-1914).
-Using a set of techniques such as fsQCA, process tracing, difference-in-differences analysis, and synthetic control methods, I find that, while victory consolidated state formation, defeat in international war had a considerable negative effect on important dimensions of state capacity in the long-run.
-My findings suggest a traditional focus on pre-war dynamics has diverted our attention from interpreting how war influences state formation after it is fought.
+In my book I apply a multimethod approach that combines comparative historical analysis with analyses of panel data for Latin America before WWI.
+Using a broad set of statistical and case study techniques, I find that, while victory consolidated state formation, defeat in international war had a considerable negative effect on important dimensions of state capacity in the long run.
+My findings suggest a traditional focus on pre-war dynamics should be balanced by paying more attention to the aftermath of war.
 They also suggest the need to reinterpret the bellocentrist approach in competitive environments like Europe where most losers died, introducing selection bias.